Weekly Bulletin

 Liturgical Schedule: Daily 3:00 PM.
 Let's pray Jesus Prayer for 10 minutes straight saying,"Lord Jesus Christ, Son of God, have mercy on me a sinner."

-Tuesday, February 18 -3:00 PM.
-Jesus Prayer: "Lord Jesus Christ, Son of God, have mercy on me a sinner"
+Tuesday, March 18 - 3:00 PM.
+Jesus Prayer: "Lord Jesus Christ, Son of God, have mercy on me a sinner" Day of Fasting.

-Thursday, February 20 - 3:00 PM.
-Jesus Prayer: "Lord Jesus Christ, Son of God, have mercy on me a sinner"
+Thursday, March 20 - 3:00 PM.
+Jesus Prayer: "Lord Jesus Christ, Son of God, have mercy on me a sinner" Day of Fasting.

 Methods of Giving: